jenssss/hugo-resume/content/blog/org-mode-for-math.md

 #comment = "this file is [auto-generated]"
 +++

-This blog post is about exporting mathematical derivations to html using [org-mode](https://orgmode.org/), with collapsibles to help organizing the content.
+How to export mathematical derivations to html using [org-mode](https://orgmode.org/), with collapsibles to help organizing the content.

 <!--more-->